 What is Hepatitis Delta?

-Hepatitis delta, also known as hepatitis D or HDV - is a liver infection caused by the hepatitis delta virus that results in the most severe form of viral hepatitis known to humans.
-Only those already infected with hepatitis B, however, can acquire HDV, as it is dependent on the hepatitis B virus to reproduce.
+Hepatitis delta, also known as hepatitis D or HDV, is a liver infection caused by the hepatitis delta virus that results in the most severe form of viral hepatitis known to humans.
+Only those already infected with hepatitis B can acquire hepatitis delta, as it is dependent on the hepatitis B virus to reproduce.

-Worldwide, more than 240 million people live with hepatitis B and of this number, an estimated 15-20 million are also infected with the HDV.
-HDV infections lead to more serious liver disease than hepatitis B infection alone.
-It is associated with faster progression to liver fibrosis, increased risk of liver cancer, and early decompensated cirrhosis and liver failure.
+Worldwide, more than 296 million people live with hepatitis B and of this number, an estimated 15-20 million are also infected with hepatitis delta.
+Coinfections lead to more serious liver disease than hepatitis B infection alone.
+They are associated with faster progression to liver fibrosis, increased risk of liver cancer, and early decompensated cirrhosis and liver failure.

 Types of Infection

-Hepatitis D can be acquired either through co-infection (infection with HDV and hepatitis B at the same time) or super-infection (infection with HDV after a person has already acquired hepatitis B).
-A co-infection generally resolves spontaneously after about 6 months, but it can sometimes result in a life-threatening or fatal liver failure.
+Hepatitis delta can be acquired either through coinfection (infection with hepatitis B and delta at the same time) or superinfection (infection with hepatitis D after a person has already acquired hepatitis B).
+A coinfection generally resolves spontaneously after about 6 months, but it can sometimes result in life-threatening or fatal liver failure.

-A super-infection is the most common form of hepatitis D and leads to a more severe liver disease than a chronic hepatitis B infection alone.
-Up to 90% of super-infected individuals will develop chronic hepatitis D, of which approximately 70% will progress to cirrhosis (liver scarring), compared to 15-30% of those infected only with the hepatitis B virus.
+A superinfection is the most common form of hepatitis delta and leads to a more severe liver disease than a chronic hepatitis B infection alone.
+Up to 90% of superinfected individuals will develop chronic infections of both hepatitis B and delta, of which approximately 70% will progress to cirrhosis (liver scarring), compared to 15-30% of those infected only with the hepatitis B virus.

-There is no vaccine for HDV, but it can be prevented by getting the hepatitis B vaccine to help eliminate the risk of infection with the hepatitis B virus.
-There is a simple and easily accessible blood test for HDV.
-It is important that patients with chronic HBV get tested for HDV.
-Having the HDV test may help save lives by making sure infected persons receive appropriate medical care and treatment.
-It is important for patients with chronic hepatitis B infection to get tested for HDV.
+There is no vaccine for hepatitis delta, but it can be prevented by getting the hepatitis B vaccine to help eliminate the risk of infection with the hepatitis B virus.
+Testing for hepatitis delta is a simple blood test.
+It is important that people living with chronic hepatitis B get tested for hepatitis delta, as they are most at risk.
+Getting tested may help save lives by making sure infected persons receive appropriate medical care and treatment.

 About the Virus

-The hepatitis D virus (HDV) is a single-stranded, circular RNA virus that is the smallest virus known to infect humans.
+The hepatitis delta virus is a single-stranded, circular RNA virus and is the smallest virus known to infect humans.
 It is unusual in that it needs specific help from the hepatitis B virus in order to infect and replicate in liver cells.
-The HDV’s defective structure requires the envelope proteins of the hepatitis B virus for its own assembly; thus, new hepatitis D virus particles can only be produced in a liver cell that is infected with both viruses.
+The virus's defective structure requires the envelope proteins of the hepatitis B virus for its own assembly; thus, new hepatitis delta virus particles can only be produced in a liver cell that is already infected with the hepatitis B virus.